sbleos/sbleos.github.io/README.md

 Wraps the App in `BrowserRouter`, and creates Routes for the pages of the application.

-> :information_source: Normally, the webpage is rendered before Firebase Auth is connected.
+> :information_source: Normally, the web page is rendered before Firebase Auth is connected.
 This does not look good because a logged-in user is first redirected to `/login` because Auth is not loaded, and then redirected back to the dashboard.
-This results in a quick "flash" which is prevent by the function AuthIsLoaded
+This results in a quick "flash" which is prevent by the function AuthIsLoaded.

 #### Routes